CURRENT EXHIBITIONS & PROGRAMS

 Hothouse Video: Jacolby Satterwhite is sponsored by Peggy Cooper Cafritz.
 Additional support is provided by Dr. Michael Pollack, Sheldon Scott, Animals & Fire, and Jarvis DuBois.
 Special thanks to Pärnilla and Stefan Lundgren of Mallorca Landings and Julie Chae.

 Washington Project for the Arts and NoMa BID Presents

 The Lobby Project

 November 14, 2013-

 at 1200 First St. NE, Washington DC 20002

-Washington Project for the Arts (WPA) is honored to partner with the NoMa Business Improvement District (NoMa BID) to create a changing installation of artwork by three outstanding artists for the NoMa Lobby Project.
+Washington Project for the Arts (WPA) is honored to partner with the NoMa Business Improvement District (NoMa BID) to create a changing installation of artwork by outstanding local artists for the NoMa Lobby Project.
 The Lobby Project, made possible by a grant from the Office of Planning, will create a new space in an existing place.
-The project is a three-month activation of an office lobby with a ‘Nerds in NoMa’ speaker series, art, wifi, lectures, and the creation of a new social and professional gathering space.
-The project takes place in the lobby of 1200 First St. NE from early November to mid-February.
+The project is an activation of an office lobby with a ‘Nerds in NoMa’ speaker series, art, wifi, lectures, and the creation of a new social and professional gathering space.
+The project takes place in the lobby of 1200 First St. NE from early November to mid-April.
 The physical space will be a comfortable and enjoyable place to collaborate, work, rest or connect with others.
 The design of the lobby has been provided, gratis, by Ayers Saint Gross.